This post may contain affiliate links. Please read my affiliate policy for more information.

-Like Dorothy, we widows convince ourselves that we need assistance and we’d make better decisions if we only had some help.
+Like Dorothy, some widows convince themselves they need assistance and to make better decisions.
+If only they had help, they’d make the “right” decision.
 If you’re like me, you plead with your dead husband often and beg, “Oh, will you help me?
 Can you help me?”

 And, like Glinda, I know my husband is right here watching me as I face my own harrowing scenes and battle the antagonists on my own journey.
 If he could talk to me right now, my husband would say, “you don’t need my help any longer.
 You’ve always had the power to make good decisions.”

 I don’t know your dead spouse, but I’d be willing to bet he’d say the same thing to you, too.
 The mentor never does for us what we can or should do for ourselves.
 If dead people could talk they would tell you that you’re doing a bang-up job and they’re proud of you.

 But that’s not what you, or I, need the most.

 The problem with relying on others to buoy our spirits or tell us what to do is that we relinquish all our internal power.
 The words you think you need from someone else won’t bring the peace you suspect they will.